-We wrapped our last evening in Coorg pretty quietly at a private hideaway resort which overlooks sprawling golf course nestled between Western Ghats and amidst lots of greenery.
-Service was personal and very welcoming, thanks to the personalised size of the resort.
+We wrapped our last evening in Coorg pretty quietly at a private hideaway resort that overlooks a sprawling golf course nestled between the Western Ghats and amidst lots of greenery.
+Service was personal and very welcoming, thanks to the personalized size of the resort.

 On the last day at Coorg, we visited Dubare elephant camp, did rafting on Cauvery still water (there are no rapids, as monsoons were long over), watched elephant bathing by little kids, went to Golden Buddha temple where Radhika instantly went to Meditation given the serene environment.

-We also relaxed in a huge private bungalow assigned at a resort after a custom ala-carte lunch, took a plantation tour, visited Kodagu ancestral home, had Coorg biryani at the pool watching Dilwale (just last 20 minutes, thankfully).
+We also relaxed in a huge private bungalow assigned at a resort after a custom ala-carte lunch, took a plantation tour, visited Kodagu’s ancestral home, and had Coorg biryani at the pool watching Dilwale (just last 20 minutes, thankfully).